-■ In Ukraine a growing number of procuring entities committed to disclose information in the CoST IDS format including Kyiv City Administration who committed to disclosure on a number of large projects with the collective value of \$(US) 54 million.
+■ In Ukraine a growing number of procuring entities committed to disclose information in the CoST IDS format including Kyiv City Administration whose commitment related to a number of large projects with the collective value of \$(US) 54 million.

 Countries which now have legal mandates on data disclosure in CoST IDS format include Costa Rica, Ethiopia, Guatemala, Honduras and Malawi.